-My previous professional experience has been centered in the the public section.
+My previous professional experience has been centered in the the public sector.
 I worked as the Assistant Superintendent of the Nashoba Regional School District and the Principal of the Hale Middle School in Stow for 11 years, from 2005-2017.

 Prior to my time at Nashoba, I was the Framingham Town Manager from 1999-2005.
 I served as Framingham Town Clerk from 1993-1999.